Bingham Consolidated Smelter

 (Although there was very little coverage in the local newspapers, the smelter smoke suit likely included a financial settlement for the farmers from the smelting companies.
 This sudden financial drain was likely the cause of the failure of Bingham Consolidated Mining and Smelting Company in late 1907.
 Or, maybe the company declared bankruptcy to avoid having to pay any such settlement.
 More research is needed.)

-(Read more about the Bingham Consolidated company)
+(Read more about the Utah Steel company, at Midvale)

 ###